+GP clinics, pathology/diagnostic centres and hospitals are experts in both preventing and detecting infectious diseases.
+They follow best practices to minimise the risk of transmission of all infections, including COVID-19.
 Your general practices or health centre might look a little different, but the changes are designed to reduce risk and keep everyone well.
 Changes may include staff wearing masks and/or asking people to wait outside or in their car to keep space between patients.
 If you are concerned, ask the receptionist when you call about what to expect at the clinic and what steps they have put in place to keep you safe.

-“If I have to go to Perth for cancer treatment where will I stay?”
+“If I have to go to Perth for cancer treatment, where will I stay?”

 Cancer Council WA has two self-catering accommodation lodges in Perth for cancer patients and their carers from regional WA to stay at while they access treatments and appointments in the Perth metropolitan area.
 A range of social distancing and hygiene protocols are in place for guest safety.